rnazali/spireslayer/README.md

 ### 2. Identify installation path

 On most of the case, the game will be installed on `C:\Program Files (x86)\Steam\steamapps\common\SlayTheSpire`.
-If this is your case, skip to the next step.
+If this is your case, jump to the next step.
 If not, take a note on your installed path.

-On Linux, it will usually be `/home/<user>/.steam/debian-installation/steamapps/common/SlayTheSpire`.
+This will vary by OS.
+For example in Debian it will usually be `/home/<user>/.steam/debian-installation/steamapps/common/SlayTheSpire`.

 ### 3. Initializing the editor